 - Holding onto a stress ball throughout the day.

-- Walking, sports, or engaging in some type of activity that keeps you busy.
+- Walking, sports, or engaging in some activity that keeps you busy.

 If your hands aren’t free to pull your hair, then the habit of pulling your hair cannot take place.
 Some experts also recommend wearing a hat for a while (if the hair pulling is one your head) so that you’re unable to touch your hair to pull it.
 This will also help you realize when you’re about to pull your hair – if you reach up and touch your hat, chances are you were going to start hair pulling.